 Zubaz kind of encapsulate everything about the years between 1989 and 1991.
 It wasn’t quite the 80s and it wasn’t quite the 90s.
 Everything in popular culture had a little touch of the extreme that would characterize the 90s, but continued to be drenched in the neon of the 80s.
 At the nexus of this were Zubaz pants, tiger-striped workout pants with a Fox attitude.
 If you remember them, you’ve probably also seen entire seasons of American Gladiators.
 If you don’t, you’re in for a real treat.

-1. Zubaz Are Straight out of Minneapolis: Zubaz look like something out of Los Angeles in the late 80s, but in fact they come from a much less flashy place on the map: Minnesota.
+1. Zubaz Are Straight out of Minneapolis: Zubaz look like something out of Los Angeles in the late '80s, but in fact they come from a much less flashy place on the map: Minnesota.
 Weightlifters were looking for something they could wear while they worked out.
 Bob Truax and Dan Stock, who owned a gym, stepped up with Zubaz.
-The name, by the way, is an adaptations of the 70s slang term “zooba,” meaning “in your face.”
+The name, by the way, is an adaptation of the '70s slang term “zooba,” meaning “in your face.”

 2. Prisoners Originally Made Zubaz Pants: Truax and Stock had connections with prison guards in the state prison system.
 When word got back to them that they were looking for a labor force to help meet demand for their shorts, they suggested the women’s prison.
 So if you owned an early pair of Zubaz pants, they were probably made by convict labor.